 Your generator’s automatic transfer switch is critical to the unit’s functionality.
-When properly maintained, your ATS will be able to switch between your primary power source and the generator for years without issue.
+With quality planned ATS Maintenance, you will be able to switch between your primary power source and the generator for years without issue.
 As a cost-saving measure, some companies may put generator maintenance on the back-burner, thinking that problems may not arise if the unit itself is not in use.

 What Happens During an ATS Maintenance Visit?

 During a maintenance visit, a licensed technician will take several steps to make sure each component of your generator and automatic transfer switch are operating as intended.
 Prior to beginning your visit, your technician should take note of any notices, software updates or recalls distributed by the manufacturer of the ATS in order to determine the type of equipment needed for the visit.

 The technician will begin the inspection by checking the exterior appearance of the ATS, checking for damage from overuse, heat, or water, which can exhibit signs of internal problems, and determine the next step of the inspection.
 Your ATS will be turned to standby mode to de-energize the unit, making it safe to inspect the interior components for proper physical and electrical connection as well as natural wear-and-tear or serious damage.
 Settings are checked to make sure they are correct for the wattage and timing functions of the switch.
 If the settings have been changed, that information will be considered normal operation going forward.